-University of Wisconsin-Madison | HSLC | May 21-22, 2020
+University of Wisconsin-Madison | via Zoom | May 27-28, 2021

-Speakers | Schedule | Venue | Registration | Organizers
+Speakers | Schedule | Registration | Organizers

 The CMB Physiology subgroup is proud to announce the inaugural Isthmus Physiology Symposium!
-This student-organized gathering will be an opportunity for students, postdoctoral trainees, and faculty to experience and discuss cutting-edge research in physiologic processes, from ion channels to cells to whole organisms.
+This student-organized virtual gathering will be an opportunity for students, postdoctoral trainees, and faculty to experience and discuss cutting-edge research in physiologic processes, from ion channels to cells to whole organisms.

 See below for a speaker list and symposium schedule.
 We look forward to seeing you in May!